tbfe-de/mc-cppfor-ex/clock-00/README.md

-# Simple Example For Building a Clock
+# A Simple Example For Building a Clock

 Everything goes into a single class.